sergiophyceae/sergiophyceae.github.io/_pages/about.md

 - What are the mechanistic bases of purple photosymbioses?
 - How have purple photosymbioses evolved?

-See our research [here](https://sergiophyceae.github.io/research/) to learn more.
+See our research [here](https://ecsolab.com/research/) to learn more.

-I'm currently **no longer** looking for postdoctoral researchers to join our team.
+I'm currently **not** looking for postdoctoral researchers to join our team.
 However, if you are a motivated student interested in symbiosis and cell evolution, please do get in touch to discuss possibilities.
 If you are a student that belongs to an underrepresented or minority group, consider applying to the [Graduate Diversity Visitation Program (GDVP)](https://www.purdue.edu/gradschool/diversity/programs/graduate-diversity-visitation-program/) for a chance to visit Purdue and our lab with all expenses covered for four days.
-Contact me at samunozg{at}purdue[dot]edu
+You can reach me at samunozg{at}purdue[dot]edu